Chinese Mahjong [麻将 Má jiàng]

 |Eye||Yǎn 眼 is a pair of tiles in a winning hand that is independent of the other sets so a pair of 4 circles would be an eye only if 4's and circles do not feature in the other sets.|

 The rules associated with forming a complete group called a ‘Kong’ are different to the other groups.
 A player can choose to declare a Kong and lay it down but with only two tiles exposed.
 If a player makes a Kong using a discarded tile the discarded tile is placed on top of the other three.
+All this is to help the other players work out what other players might be collecting.
 A player can also add to their existing Pung with a picked up (but not discarded) tile.
 The fourth tile forming the Kong is not counted, the player picks up an extra tile from the wall and discards one.

-Scoring Mahjong is complicated because certain combinations of tiles are given important bonuses and there are several conventions for scoring .
-This is rather like all the different bidding conventions in bridge.
-For example Seven Pairs; Thirteen Orphans; Heavenly Gates; The Coward; All pungs; All chows.
+Scoring Mahjong is complicated because certain combinations of tiles are given important bonuses and there are several conventions for scoring.
+This is rather like all the different bidding conventions in the game of bridge ➚.
+For example there are special bonuses for such things as Seven Pairs; Thirteen Orphans; Heavenly Gates; The Coward; All Pungs; All Chows.
 The flower and season tiles picked up during the round give a bonus to the score.
-There are different scoring conventions in China (Chinese Classical or CC), Shanghai (New style), Singapore, Hong Kong (HKOS), UK, America so this must be announced ahead of the game.
+There are different scoring conventions in China (Chinese Classical or CC), Shanghai (New style), Singapore, Hong Kong (HKOS), UK, America so this must be agreed ahead of the game.